-ABOUT

-Introduction

 NACLO is a fun (and educational!) contest for U.S. and Canadian high school students in which contestants compete by solving compelling and creative puzzles in linguistics and computational linguistics.
 Requiring no previous knowledge of linguistics, languages, or computing, these puzzles can be solved by analytic reasoning alone, and serve as a fun introduction to a field to which many high school students have never been introduced.
 Winners of NACLO are eligible to compete in the International Linguistics Olympiad, one of twelve international high school science Olympiads.

 Contact

-naclo17org@umich.edu
+naclo18org@umich.edu

-What's New in 2017?
+What's New in 2018?

+In the USA

-New sites have to register by January 15, 2017.
-Students can sign up for existing sites by noon PST on January 25, 2017.
-HOW TO PARTICIPATE University sites Many universities provide an exam room and volunteers to facilitate NACLO.
+New sites in the USA have to register by January 14, 2018.
+Students can sign up for existing sites by noon PST on January 24, 2018.

+In Canada

+The contest and registration dates for the 2018 contest in Canada (both anglophone and francophone) will be announced later.
+Check the OLC-CLO site.

+HOW TO PARTICIPATE

+University sites

+Many universities provide an exam room and volunteers to facilitate NACLO.
 The list of available locations as of publication of this document is on Page 4, and an updated list is available on the NACLO web site.
 Registration is available online.

 Each university site will contact registered students with directions and other important information about the day of the contest.

 Schools that are sending several students to a university site may want to hire a school bus.
 If the school is not providing a school bus, students will need to arrange their own transportation with the help of their parents and teachers.

 Some universities may use the contest as an opportunity to reach out to students who are interested in studying linguistics or computer science.
 They may provide information on careers in linguistics and language technologies and how you can study linguistics and language technologies in college.

-High School sites Students who cannot or choose not to participate at a university site can participate at their own school.
-In order to participate at school, students should ensure that a teacher (or other qualified administrator or librarian) at their school will serve as a site facilitator, is aware of the rules of the contest and will supervise them on contest day.
+High School sites

+Students who cannot or choose not to participate at a university site can participate at their own school.

+In order to participate at school, students should ensure that a teacher (or other qualified administrator or librarian) at their school (or another eligible site, e.g., a local public library) will serve as a site facilitator, is aware of the rules of the contest and will supervise them on contest day.
 For more information about serving as a site facilitator, visit the Facilitator Handbook.

+Student Eligibility

-Student Eligibility To participate in NACLO, you must satisfy all of the following criteria: - You have never been enrolled as a full-time college or university student. - You will be less than 21 years old on the date of the invitational round of the NACLO. - You are a citizen of the US or Canada or a student in a secondary school in the US or Canada. - You are available to take the test at one of the times it's offered. - You can either take the test at a registered university site or find a teacher or librarian who can run a high school site as specified elsewhere.
-To be eligible for the Canadian ILO team, you must:
+To participate in NACLO, you must satisfy all of the following criteria:

+- You have never been enrolled as a full-time college or university student. - You will be less than 21 years old on the date of the invitational round of the NACLO. - You are a citizen of the US or Canada or a student in a secondary school in the US or Canada. - You are available to take the test at one of the times it's offered. - You can either take the test at a registered university site or find a teacher or librarian who can run a high school site as specified elsewhere.

+To be eligible for the Canadian IOL team, you must:

-- Be eligible for and participate in NACLO. - Renounce your eligibility for every other country's ILO team for the current year. - Be a citizen of Canada or a student in a Canadian secondary school, and provide proof if asked.
-To be eligible for the US ILO team, you must:
+- Be eligible for and participate in NACLO. - Renounce your eligibility for every other country's IOL team for the current year. - Be a citizen of Canada or a student in a Canadian secondary school, and provide proof if asked.

+To be eligible for the US IOL team, you must: